Minds-On-Design-Lab/modl_giving_impact.ee_addon/readme.md

 #### Variable Pairs

-##### Campaign
+##### Related Campaign

-If the parameter `related=true` is added to the tag the following tag pair becomes available:
+If the parameter `related="true"` is added to the tag the following tag pair becomes available.
+Please note how within your tag pair the syntax used for campaign fields is different.

 	{gi_campaign}
+		{campaign_id_token}
+		{campaign_status}
+		...
-		[All variables returned by the campaign tag above will be available here.]
+		All variables returned by the campaign tag above will be available here {/gi_campaign}
-	{/gi_campaign}

 ##### Campaign Responses